lczech/language-cpp/README.md

 Missing features from the original package:

 * Specialized preprocessor commands.
-So far, this package marks all preprocessor directives with the same tag, and does not distinguish further between then, e.g. pragmas or disabled blocks.
+So far, this package marks all preprocessor directives with the same tag, and does not distinguish further between them, e.g. pragmas or disabled blocks.
 * `libc` functions are not highlighted separatley.
 * Resolving function names is very basic so far.
 Every string follow by an opening parenthesis